ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Life is like stepping onto a boat which is about to sail out to sea and sink. — Shunryu Suzuki
+> **Citacao:** Anyone who dreams of an uncommon life eventually discovers there is no choice but to seek an uncommon approach to living it. — Gary Keller

 fim do arquivo